kalisio/feathers-distributed/README.md

 ```
 npm start
 ```
 Wait a couple of seconds so that each app is aware of other apps on the network.
+Open the *example/index.html* file in your browser, you should see a TODO coming from a microservice.

 Look for details into the [example folder](./example).